dhcgn/jxldxoconverter/README.md

 ## Why?

 JXL is an excellent format for pictures, but DXO Optics Pro provides only JPEG, DNG and TIFF.
+This applications brings JXL support to DXO Optics Pro.

 ## Workflow